100 Pretty Tramp Stamp Tattoos: Lower Back Ink for Women

 • Wash Gently: Use mild soap and warm water.
 Pat dry with a clean towel.

-• Moisturize: Apply a thin layer of the ointment your artist recommends.
+• Moisturize: Apply a thin layer of the ointment recommended by your artist.

-• No Swimming or Baths: Stay out of pools, hot tubs, and long baths until it heals.
+• No Swimming or Baths: Stay out of pools, hot tubs, and long baths until the area has healed.

 • Avoid Sun: Keep it out of direct sunlight to stop fading.

-• Follow Artist’s Tips: Do everything your tattoo artist tells you for best healing.
+• Follow Your Tattoo Artist’s Tips: Do everything your tattoo artist instructs you to do for optimal healing.

 9. Are there risks with tramp stamp tattoos?